Topics List

 Stage 4 (approx. age 13 to 15)

-4B Factors; square and cube numbers and roots both with and without a calculator; x squared and x cubed patterns and their differences; index notation; use of index laws for multiplying and dividing like index terms; use of index laws for stacked powers and x to the power of 0.
+4B Factors; square and cube numbers and roots both with and without a calculator; index notation; use of index laws for multiplying and dividing like index terms; use of index laws for stacked powers.

 4F Relationship between fractions, decimals and percentages; link between ratio and proportion; simplifying ratios; using proportional division to split amounts into ratios; connecting ratios through a common term; reasoning problems using ratios; non-calculator reasoning problems using percentages; percentage change including decimal multipliers.